 Boating infrastructure means the structures, equipment, accessories, and services that are necessary or desirable for a facility to accommodate eligible vessels.
 Transient vessels are those passing through or by a place, staying up to 15 days.
-Projects completed using BIG funds must provide public access, but may be publicly or privately owned.
-Some examples of potentially eligible activities include but are not limited to the following (See Section IV, Funding Restrictions for additional information):
+Projects completed using BIG funds must provide public access but may be publicly or privately owned.
+Some examples of potentially eligible activities include but, are not limited to the following (See Section IV, Funding Restrictions for additional information):

-- a) Boat slips, piers, mooring buoys, dinghy or courtesy docks, day docks, and gangways; - b) Fuel stations, restrooms, showers, utilities, laundry facilities, and similar amenities; - c) Lighting, communications, buoys, beacons, signals, markers, signs, security features; - d) Floating or fixed breakwaters, wave attenuators, sea walls, and other improvements that provide a harbor of safe refuge; - e) Planning, permitting, engineering, cultural, historic, and environmental studies or assessments necessary to construct boating infrastructure; - f) Equipment and structures for collecting, disposing of, or recycling liquid or solid waste from eligible vessels or for eligible users; - g) Retaining walls, bulkheads, pilings, and living shorelines; - h) Debris deflection structures or water hazard removal; - i) Dredging necessary to fulfill the purpose and objectives of the project; - j) Maintenance of facilities during the project period;
+- a) Boat slips, piers, mooring buoys, dinghy or courtesy docks, day docks, and gangways; - b) Fuel stations, restrooms, showers, utilities, laundry facilities, and similar amenities; - c) Lighting, communications, buoys, beacons, signals, markers, signs, security features; - d) Floating or fixed breakwaters, wave attenuators, sea walls, and other improvements that provide a harbor of safe refuge; - e) Planning, permitting, engineering, cultural, historic, and environmental studies or assessments necessary to construct boating infrastructure; - f) Equipment and structures for collecting, disposing of, or recycling liquid or solid waste from eligible vessels or for eligible users; - g) Retaining walls, bulkheads, pilings, and living shorelines; - h) Debris deflection structures, water hazard removal; - i) Dredging necessary to fulfill the purpose and objectives of the project; - j) Maintenance of facilities during the project period; - k) Repair or restoration of roads, parking lots, walkways, or other surface areas damaged as a direct result of BIG-funded construction;

-- k) Repair or restoration of roads, parking lots, walkways, or other surface areas damaged as a direct result of BIG-funded construction; - Information and education materials specific to BIG or a BIG-funded project that credits BIG as a source of funding; - m) Recording the Federal interest in BIG-funded real property; and - n) Administration, coordination, and monitoring of BIG awards.
+- Information and education materials specific to BIG or a BIG-funded project that credits BIG as a source of funding; - m) Recording the Federal interest in BIG-funded real property; and - n) Administration, coordination, and monitoring of the proposed BIG award during the period of performance.

 Additional information on BIG, including application requirements, eligible activities, and grants is in the BIG regulation published on May 6, 2015 (50 Code of Federal Regulations (CFR) 86), throughout this document, and in the Question and Answer attachment at the end of this document.
-You may also find information about the BIG program on the internet at: Boating Infrastructure Grant Program Information.
+You may also find information about the BIG program online at: Boating Infrastructure Grant Program Information.

-This document is the NOFO for Fiscal Year (FY) 2020 BIG Tier 1 - State grants.
-You can locate it by doing an advanced search for Funding Opportunity Number F19AS00201 at Grants.gov.
-The NOFO for FY 2020 BIG Tier 2 - National grants is a separate announcement at Grants.gov (F19AS00202).
-Note that the FY2020 BIG Tier 2 - National grants NOFO may be published at a later date.
+This document is the Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2020 BIG Tier 2 - National grants.
+You can locate it by doing an advanced search for "Funding Opportunity Number F19AS00202" at Grants.gov.
+The NOFO for FY 2020 BIG Tier 1 - State grants (F19AS00201) is a separate announcement at Grants.gov.
+Note that the FY2020 BIG Tier 1 - State NOFO may be published at a later date.